jordanbrock/jordanbrock.github.com/_posts/2007-09-14-upgrading-to-capistrano-2.markdown

 capify .
 @

-	p. then remove "require &#8216;deprec/recipes' from the deploy.rb file
+then remove "require &#8216;deprec/recipes' from the deploy.rb file

-	p. then put the following in to the deploy.rb file
+then put the following in to the deploy.rb file